SSWConsulting/SSW.Rules.Content/rules/anemic-vs-rich-domain-models/rule.md

 - **Property Bags:** Entities are simple data containers with public getters and setters
 - **No Behavior:** No logic or validation within the entities

-### Pros of Anemic Domain Model:
+### Pros of Anemic Domain Model

 - Good for simple or CRUD (Create, Read, Update and Delete) projects
 - Easier to understand for developers new to the project

-### Cons of Anemic Domain Model:
+### Cons of Anemic Domain Model

-- Doesn’t scale well with complexity
+Doesn’t scale well with complexity due to:
-- Logic duplication across the application
+- Logic duplication across the Application Layer
 - Difficult to maintain as the project grows
+- Less readable code due to scattered logic across and Application

 ::: greybox
 class Order {